 If you go into a care home, your disability benefits (AA, DLA or PIP) may either continue or stop, depending on who pays your fees.

 - have entered into a deferred payments arrangement with your council (where your care costs are covered and then claimed back later so you can delay selling your home)

 Your benefits will stop if:

-- you receive help with your fees from your local council
+- you receive help with your fees from your local council, or

 - the NHS pays your fees (NHS Continuing Healthcare)

-The mobility component of your PIP or DLA will continue if you're in a care home, but stops if you're in a nursing home.
+The mobility component of your PIP or DLA will continue if you're in a care home.
+But it stops if you're in a nursing home.

-Carer’s Allowance will stop if the person you're caring for moves into a care home and their disability benefits stop.
-If their benefits continue and you're still providing care for more than 35 hours a week, your allowance may continue.
+CA will stop if the person you're caring for moves into a care home and their disability benefits stop.
+If their benefits continue and you're still regularly providing care for more than 35 hours a week, your allowance may continue.

 Housing Benefit and Council Tax Support